Chapter 3

 József, still in Kolozsvár, felt it his duty to return to the front.
 Matild said no, and he agreed when the Hungarian soldiers began to mutiny and shoot their officers, killing anyone they held responsible for the war.
 So József bade farewell to arms, removing his lieutenant’s insignia and hiding his sabre in the cellar.

 The Empire began to disintegrate as its defiant ethnic minorities seceded: the Czechs and Slovaks declaring united independence, the Croats and Slovenes joining Serbia in a new nation of southern Slavs.
-Romania plunged back into the war so as to get its crack at the Imperial spoils.
-"The whole country was in a torment," Matild would say.
-"Every small national started to grab some part of the country that used to be one great place under King Ferenc József.
-Now there started to be Yugoslavia, or Czechoslovakia, or whatever."
+Romania plunged back into the war so as to get its crack at Imperial spoils.
+“The whole country was in a torment,” Matild would say.
+“Every small national started to grab some part of the country that used to be one great place under King Ferenc József.
+Now there started to be Yugoslavia, or Czechoslovakia, or whatever.”

 A virtually bloodless revolution swept Budapest, with the jubilant city cheering as idealistic Count Károlyi and his “bourgeois radicals” proclaimed the Republic of Hungary.
 To show off their new sovereignty, they insisted (despite Károlyi’s misgivings) on a separate armistice with the Allies.